 Apple with its market capitalization of $735.67B is probably the most covered tech stock in recent times.
 The company designs, manufactures and markets mobile communication and media devices, personal computers, and portable digital music players, and a variety of related software, services, peripherals, networking solutions, and third-party digital content and applications.

-Apple is back in my sights today as the company is grabbing headlines again with the new Apple Watch that will be released on April 24.
+With it set to be one of the best smart watches on the market, Apple is back in my sights today as the company is grabbing headlines again with the new Apple Watch that will be released on April 24.
+If you wanted to, you can check out this side by side comparison, to see how the new watch will differ to the old one.
 The preordering of the Apple Watch started on April 13 and the stock is already making waves.
 For instance, more than 1 million Apple Watches were pre-ordered on the first day the device was available on sale and an estimated 957,000 people had ordered an average of 1.3 Apple Watches.

 I am excited about how the Apple Watch is poised to revolutionize the face of wearable technology much in the same way that Apple has revolutionized technology from the iPod to the iPhone.
 However, I am more interested in how the Apple Watch could significantly increase Apple’s revenue and keep investors attracted to the stock going forward.

 It might interest you to know that the annual sales estimate for the Apple Watch ranges from 6million to 38million units this year.
 Hence, at the average selling price (ASP) of $504, we can project that Apple will generate $3 billion from Apple Watch sales on the low end of the spectrum and we can expect revenue to be as much as $15 billion on the high end of the spectrum.